shubhangkhattar/Virtual-Assistanct-Olivia/README.md

-# olivia
+# Olivia
-Olivia is an virtuall assistant which can follow various features.
+Olivia is an virtual assistant.